wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **Maharaj:**&ensp;How do you know that the same person reäppeared in the new body?
 A new body may mean a new person altogether.

 **Q:**&ensp;Imagine a pot of *ghee* (Indian clarified butter).
 When the pot breaks, the *ghee* remains and can be transferred to another pot.
-The old pot had its own scent, the new — its own.
+The old pot had its own scent; the new has its own.
 The *ghee* will carry the scents from pot to pot.
-In the same way the personal identity is transferred from body to body.
+In the same way, the personal identity is transferred from body to body.

 **M:**&ensp;It is alright.
 When there is the body, its peculiarities affect the person.
 Without the body we have the pure identity in the sense of ‘I am’.
 But when you are reborn in a new body, where is the world formerly experienced?

 **Q:**&ensp;Every body experiences its own world.

-**M:**&ensp;In the present body the old body — is it merely an idea, or is it a memory?
+**M:**&ensp;In the present body, the old body — is it merely an idea, or is it a memory?

 **Q:**&ensp;An idea, of course.
 How can a brain remember what it has not experienced?

 **M:**&ensp;You have answered your own question.
 Why play with ideas?
 Be content with what you are sure of.
 And the only thing you can be sure of is ‘I am’.
-Stay with it, and reject everything else.
-This is <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">Yoga</span>.
+Stay with it and reject everything else.
+This is <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</span>.

 **Q:**&ensp;I can reject only verbally.
 At best I remember to repeat the formula, “This is not me, this is not mine.
 I am beyond all this”.